brian-dlee/remix-return-navigation/README.md

 # remix-return-navigation

 Create smooth return navigation with Remix.
-This library retains all existing state within a URL, promotes the use of native web practices for navigation, back navigation with fully working solutions with or without Javascript enabled.
+This library retains all existing state within a URL, promotes the use of native web practices for navigation, and makes return navigation easy to implement for both clients with and without Javascript enabled.

 ## Getting started

 ```shell
 npm i --save @briandlee/remix-return-navigation
 ```

+## View the Demo

+The live demo is available at https://remix-return-navigation.vercel.app/.

+The code for the demo is in the [demo directory](demo.)

 ### Return the current URL from your loader